Organists, famous in their own countries, and Internationally

 25. Juan Torres

 He was the most famous Mexican organist and performed internationally.
-He made early recordings on the Hammond B-3 and later recorded on the Hammond X-66.
+He made early recordings on the Hammond B-3 and later recorded on

 With thanks to Alan Ashton for corrections to information and typos.